 You’re probably not going to find these in your local craft store unless you have a nearby LNS (Local Needlework Shop).
 If you’re in the US I recommend trying NeedleTravel to see if there’s any near you.
 I lucked out and there was one 5 minutes away.
 (I’ve since moved across town, but y’know.
 Still only an hour’s drive.).

 In my experience, most LNS don’t have an especially…robust online presence, so you may need to call and ask if they carry it.
 Alternatively, you can just shop online!

 A quick search online will find you a few options, from Etsy stores to FatQuarterShop.
 Most don’t seem to carry the full collection, though.
 The most inclusive one I’ve found is Crabapple Hill Studio, who carries Cosmo, Cosmo Seasons, and some of their metallics.
 They also happen to have some pretty handy conversion charts.
 No, I’m not sponsored by them either. 😉

-I also found a store called SnugglyMonkey that seems to have a decent variety of colors as well!
+I have also purchased from SnugglyMonkey , and they seem to have a decent variety of colors as well!

 I haven’t found a good supplier for Europe.
 Please let me know if you know of any good online stores (US or otherwise) that carry this brand!

 As I mentioned before, Lecien makes quite a variety of thread.
 The plain ol’ solid colors are referred to as Cosmo embroidery floss or Cosmo cotton.